GoldthorpeScouts/goldthorpescouts/content/contact.md

 {{< contact_form >}}

-Alternativley you can email the leaders of a section directly

-Beavers (Age 5 3/4 - 8) email: beavers@goldthorpescouts.org.uk
-Cubs (Age 8 - 10 1/2) email: cubs@goldthorpescouts.org.uk
-Scouts (Age 10 1/2 - 14) email: scouts@goldthorpescouts.org.uk

-or for some more general information:

-info@goldthorpescouts.org.uk

 You can always find us on Facebook or Twitter the links are at the bottom of every page.

 We look forward to hearing from you!!!

 If you need to send us a good old fashioned letter you can send it to